Argent77/A7-ImprovedArcher/README.md

   shot abilities.
 - May use Explosive Shot ability once per day every 4 levels, starting at level 8.
 Can not be used together with other shot abilities.
-- May use Create Blessed Ammunition ability once per day every 4 levels.
+- May use Create Blessed Ammunition ability once per day every 8 levels, starting at level 4.

 ROOTING SHOT: All successful ranged attacks within the next 12 seconds will entangle the target, according to the
               level of the Archer: